ODBC on Linux and UNIX platforms

 Appendix B: unixODBC installed files

-NOTE: not all UNIX platforms use ".so" as the shared object file extension.
-Some versions of HP-UX use ".sl" and AIX uses archives (".a") containing shared objects using the ".o" extension.
+Note Not all UNIX platforms use .so as the shared object file extension.
+Some versions of HP-UX use .sl and AIX uses archives (.a) containing shared objects using the .o extension.